Options

 Plugins

-Starting with graphiql@2 there exists a simple plugin API that allow you to build your own custom tools right into GraphiQL.
+Starting with graphiql@2 there exists a simple plugin API that allows you to build your own custom tools right into GraphiQL.

 There are two built-in plugins that come with GraphiQL: The documentation explorer and the query history.
 Both can be toggled using icons in the sidebar on the left side of the screen.
 When opened, they appear next to the sidebar in a resizable portion of the screen.